hickeyma/granite-io-examples/majority_voting_example.md

 Here is my response: 248076

 9: Here is my thought process:
-This is a simple arithmetic addition problem.
-The task requires me to calculate the sum of 234651 and 13425.
+To find the answer, we need to add the two numbers together.

-Here is my response: 248076
+Here is my response:1010266

 10: Here is my thought process:
 This is a simple arithmetic addition problem.
 I need to add the two numbers 234651 and 13425.